vjbollavarapu/tidygen/apps/frontend/CONTRIBUTING.md

 ## 📄 License

-By contributing to iNEAT-ERP, you agree that your contributions will be licensed under the same license as the project.
+By contributing to TidyGen, you agree that your contributions will be licensed under the same license as the project.

 - **Community Edition**: MIT License
 - **Commercial Edition**: Commercial License

 ## 🙏 Thank You

-Thank you for contributing to iNEAT-ERP!
+Thank you for contributing to TidyGen!
 Your contributions help make this project better for everyone in the Web3 and enterprise communities.

 ---